Key Points

 EV service costs

-When you service an electric car, you won’t have to worry about (or pay for) things like oil changes, cooling system flushes, transmission servicing, and replacing the air filter, spark plugs and drive belts.
-All this should make your service costs cheaper, and studies coming out of the United States back this up.
+When you service an electric car, you won't have to worry about (or pay for) things like oil changes, cooling system flushes, transmission servicing, and replacing the air filter, spark plugs and drive belts.
+But how much of this saving is passed onto you will depend on the person carrying out the service.

 One potential issue that could impact the price of EV servicing is the lack of competition.
 There are simply fewer mechanics offering EV servicing, so the incentive to lower servicing costs might not be there yet.
 Furthermore, a lack of familiarity with many EV models means that servicing EVs can be time consuming and difficult.